GetWindowCost

 Window Replacement Cost in Texas: 2026 Pricing Guide

-Window replacement in Texas costs $500 to $1,100 per window installed in 2026, placing it in the Medium cost tier nationally.
+Window replacement in Texas costs $350 to $650 per window installed in 2026, placing it in the Low cost tier nationally.
 Texas offers middle-of-the-road pricing with a very competitive contractor market.
 The state's enormous size means significant metro-to-rural variation.
 Energy codes are less stringent than California, keeping costs moderate.

 Get a personalized estimate for your Texas home with our window replacement cost calculator — just enter your zip code for region-adjusted pricing.